OrigamiStructures/StudioManagerScratch/src/MDDocs/Preferences.md

 }
 ```

 Next you need to give your actor a way to regester their choice.
 In this case the actor is an interacting user, so we can present a form.
+Here is the controller/method that would back-stop the page that presents the form.

 ```php
 namespace App\Controller;